openrails/openrails/Source/Documentation/Manual/driving.rst

 .. image:: images/timetable_tab1.png

+The "Active trains" selection shows trains that are currently delivering a service.

-The "All" selection shows inactive and static trains too with labels in gray.
+The "All trains" selection also shows inactive and static trains with labels in dark red.

-Inactive trains are those that have arrived at their destination and been formed into departures but their start time has not arrived - see :ref:`#dispose commands<timetable-dispose>`.
+Inactive trains are not part of a current service - i.e. their start time has not been reached or they have arrived at their destination and not yet been re-formed for another service - see :ref:`#dispose commands<timetable-dispose>`.

+Static trains do not move and are created with the $static command.

 .. raw:: latex